OZoneSQT/Llm_Api/README.md

 # Llm_Api
 This project is a mix of smaller projects, testing llm and AI models
 - There is PowerShell scripts to setup dependices, for the enviorment.
+- Project is tested with Python ver.
+3.13.9

 ## ApiCall
 Diffrent scripts used to acces an instance of ollama, to be implimented into applications.